Are you planning to visit Aruba? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used on Aruba.

 - You need a power plug adapter on Aruba, when living in the United States of America.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity on Aruba

-On Aruba the power plugs and sockets are of type A, B and F. The standard voltage is 127 V and the standard frequency is 60 Hz.
+On Aruba the power plug sockets are of type A, B and F. The standard voltage is 127 V and the frequency is 60 Hz.

 Power plug adapter needed on Aruba?